James Alexander, 4th Earl of Caledon

 James Alexander, 4th Earl of Caledon, KP, DL (11 July 1846 – 27 April 1898), styled Viscount Alexander from birth until 1855, was a soldier and politician.

+Early life

+He was born at his family's home in Carlton House Terrace, London on 11 July 1846.
 He was the eldest son of James Du Pre Alexander, 3rd Earl of Caledon and his wife, Lady Jane Grimston.

-He was born at his family's home in Carlton House Terrace, London, and educated at Harrow and Christ Church, Oxford.
+He was educated at Harrow and Christ Church, Oxford.
 He succeeded to the title Earl of Caledon at the age of nine upon the death of his father in 1855.

+Career

-Lord Caledon was elected to sit in the House of Lords as a Representative Peer for Ireland in 1877 and was Deputy Lieutenant of County Tyrone.
+Lord Caledon was elected to sit in the House of Lords as an Irish representative peer in 1877 and was Deputy Lieutenant of County Tyrone.
 He gained the rank of captain in the service of the 1st Life Guards, became a major serving with the 4th Battalion, Royal Inniskilling Fusiliers and fought in the Egyptian Campaign in 1882.
 He was also invested as a Knight of the Order of St Patrick on 14 November 1896.

+Personal life

-He married Lady Elizabeth Graham-Toler, daughter of Hector Graham-Toler, 3rd Earl of Norbury, on 9 October 1884 and had 3 children:
+He married Lady Elizabeth Graham-Toler, daughter of Hector Graham-Toler, 3rd Earl of Norbury, on 9 October 1884 and had four sons: